 The world war that broke out around that time had aided this obstruction greatly.
 Kammeier’s participation in military action, his captivity and the unsettled state of his post-war life had interrupted his active research for a long time.

-Kammeier’s research of the “ancient” documents begins with the trivial remark that every donation document (the most common kind of mediaeval documents; donations could assume the form of estate, privileges, ranks etc), must contain information about the nature of the gift, the date of the donation, the names of the benefactor and the receiver and the place where the document was written.
+Kammeier’s research of the “ancient” documents begins with the trivial remark that every donation document (the most common kind of medieval documents; donations could assume the form of estate, privileges, ranks, etc), must contain information about the nature of the gift, the date of the donation, the names of the benefactor and the receiver and the place where the document was written.